himkak/notes/AlgoDS/Readme.md

 Check if key < arr[middle].
 If it is reduce your search to end = middle — 1 Check if key > arr[middle].
 If it is reduce your search to start = middle + 1

+- https://www.youtube.com/watch?v=P3YID7liBug : Theory: HackerRank Binary Search

-- https://www.youtube.com/watch?v=OAZc1zwjERU : Binary Search - Iterative Implementation and common errors
+- https://www.youtube.com/watch?v=OAZc1zwjERU : Theory: Binary Search - Iterative Implementation and common errors

 - https://www.topcoder.com/community/competitive-programming/tutorials/binary-search/